 Gareth is a Certified Fraud Examiner (CFE) and is one of firm's trainers of prospective CFE's.
-He is also a member of the Fraud Lawyer's Association and the International Bar Association.
+He is also a member of the Private Prosecutors' Association, the Fraud Lawyer's Association and the International Bar Association.

 - Defended an SFO prosecution for laundering the proceeds of 'boiler room' frauds

 - Defending clients under investigation for bribery and corruption offences (including Bribery Act 2010 offences)